lime86/TravellingModule/docs/datastorage.md

 Final full set of data to be uploaded:

-- Pre-tuning scans
+- Pre-tuning scans (incl.
+YARR ROOT plots)
 - Tunings
-- Post-tuning scans
+- Post-tuning scans (incl.
+YARR ROOT plots)
 - Temperature monitoring data ([data sheet of the NTC on the SCC](https://www.mouser.de/datasheet/2/362/ktthermistor-3035.pdf))
 - Notes on power consumption of the chip before and after configuration
 - A file with additional comments